ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 Methods that learn an approximation of both policy and value functions are called **actor-critic** methods.
 The *actor* is a reference to the learned policy and *critic* a reference to the learned (state-)value function.

-### Ch 13.1: Policy Approximation and its Advantages
+### Section 13.1: Policy Approximation and its Advantages

 The policy can be parameterized in any way, as long as 2 conditions are met